scanberg/fake-SSS/README.md

 1. LIGHT DEPTH PASS, Render depth values of lights that cast shadows

-2. FRONT PASS, Render depth, albedo, normal
+2. FRONT PASS, Render depth, albedo + noise, normal

 2. LIGHTS PASS, Render all lights into an accumulated buffer using blend(ONE,ONE)